solnurkarim/HTML-to-CSS-autocompletion/README.md

 If you find this extension helpful consider donating to help keep it alive.

-You can become a member at [patreon](https://www.patreon.com/solnurkarim) or check [Sponsor button](https://github.com/solnurkarim/HTML-to-CSS-autocompletion) at [github page](https://github.com/solnurkarim/HTML-to-CSS-autocompletion) for more donation options.
+You can become a member at [patreon](https://www.patreon.com/solnurkarim) or check [sponsor button](https://github.com/solnurkarim/HTML-to-CSS-autocompletion) at [github page](https://github.com/solnurkarim/HTML-to-CSS-autocompletion) for more donation options.

 ![preview](assets/sponsor.png)